 ***People who display symptoms of the virus are asked to stay home/seek medical attention.***

 The Session will continue monitoring the situation regularly, performing next level assessments and prayerfully discern future directives.
 Please continue to keep all in your prayers.

-Technology permitting, the worship services will continue to be sent via an email link on Sunday mornings.
+Technology permitting, the worship services will continue to be sent via an email link on Sunday mornings for those who continue to want to worship together online.
 It is also available on our website here.